Edge Shopping Stand-Down Violations

 A5 “transparency about traffic sources and the environment that ads are displayed in”

 In addition, all networks indicate that publishers must disclose their practices to both networks and merchants.
 Awin Code of Conduct is representative: “Publishers proactively disclose all promotional activities and obtain advertiser approval for their activities.”
-Rakuten’s Testing Process is even more prescriptive, requiring that an affiliate both to submit a first version and to notify Rakuten about any changes to its software so it can retest; plus requiring publishers to answer 16 questions about their software including technical details such as DOM ID and Xpath of key functions.
+Rakuten’s Testing Process is even more prescriptive, requiring an affiliate both to submit a first version and to notify Rakuten about any changes so it can retest; plus requiring publishers to answer 16 questions about their software including technical details such as DOM ID and Xpath of key functions.

 Honey violates network policies